-Celebrate St. Patrick’s Day, pride, birthdays, or any occasion with a rainbow of bright colors and fun in a mini 6-inch vanilla vegan cake.
+Celebrate St. Patrick’s Day, pride, or birthdays with fluffy layers of bright colors and fun with this mini 6-inch vegan rainbow smash cake.
 Your little one can celebrate their birthday with a smash cake that’s very photogenic, leveling up your photos of the event.
 This heart-shaped rainbow cake has 5 colorful layers of delicious vanilla cake, filled with fluffy vanilla buttercream frosting, and topped with vegan cotton candy.

 If you know anyone who might like a rainbow birthday cake, show them you care by making this and surprising them with it.

 This recipe makes one 6-inch, heart-shaped, 5-layer rainbow smash cake.

 - 5 tablespoons (~⅓ cup/75g) lemon or lime juice

 - ¾ cup (165g) organic, vegan, or raw sugar*